Mathes-S/Mathes-S/README.md

 ### 👨‍💻 About Me:
 💡 Passionate about merging technology and innovation to create meaningful digital experiences.
 🔹 Developed **Kissflow Monica**, an AI-powered interactive page that enables users to inquire about Kissflow’s capabilities.
 As the first AI voice-enabled page, it instantly provides answers after users complete the sign-up form, enhancing engagement and customer experience.
-🌟 Frontend Developer at Kissflow.ai, pioneering the transition from traditional websites to AI-driven experiences.
+🌟 Frontend Developer at **Kissflow.ai**, pioneering the transition from **traditional websites to AI-driven experiences**.
-🤝 Leadership: Successfully led and mentored a team of two, delivering high-impact projects efficiently.
+🤝 Leadership: Successfully led and **mentored a team of two**, delivering high-impact projects efficiently.
 🛠️ Built internal marketing tools to streamline workflows, provide real-time data insights, and enhance efficiency.
-📈 Optimized Core Web Vitals for Kissflow.com, improving performance, user experience, and search rankings.
+📈 Optimized **Core Web Vitals** for Kissflow.com, improving performance, user experience, and search rankings.
 🚀 Experienced in web accessibility, SEO, and performance optimization, ensuring scalable and high-performing applications.
 💬 Enthusiastic about knowledge sharing, continuous learning, and collaborating with cross-functional teams.
-⚡ Always exploring new web technologies to push boundaries and drive innovation.
+⚡ Always exploring **new web technologies** to push boundaries and drive innovation.

 ### Skills